NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 ### Wrangling and Analysis

-The wrangling and analysis are perform using:
+The wrangling and analysis are performed using:

 ```
 _ , _, summary_table = fos_web_scrap.list_of_summary(complete_list)